Deblina28/Ninja-Bot/README.md

 # Ninja-Bot
-A voice controlled rover that operates on jutsu commands
+A voice controlled rover that operates on jutsu commands from Naruto series

 ## Inspiration